 - Svolkinas L., Ermolin I., Holmes G., Goodman S.J.
 Identifying consensus on conservation policy and incentives to disengage from illegal activity in an artisanal fishery with high rates of marine mammal bycatch and poaching (abstracts Svolkinas et al.,, 2021b).

-(The Conference abstract book will be available on Marine Mammal Council web-site).
+(The Conference abstract book is available for downloading on Marine Mammal Council website).

 CCLSS was organised by the Expert and Advisory Working Group for Caspian Seal Research and Conservation of IPEE RAS (Moscow, the Russian Federation) and the Caspian seal Ecology and Conservation Research Group of the University of Leeds (Leeds, UK), under the support of Marine Mammal Council, Theriological Society at the Russian Academy of Sciences.